karttur/geoimagine/_posts/2018/2018-11-19-blog-climate-decomposition.markdown

 </plotdbtsclimate>
 ```

-To change to an additive model ,just remove the parameter _additive_ or change to _additive_='_True_' (as this is the default it does not matter if you state it explicitly or not).
+To change to an additive model, just remove the parameter _additive_ or change to _additive_='_True_' (as this is the default it does not matter if you state it explicitly or not).

 <figure class="half">